bhorkarg/virtual8085/README.md

-# virtual8085
+# Virtual 8085
-Virtual 8085 - An Intel 8085 assembly language interpreter
+Virtual 8085 is an Intel 8085 assembly language interpreter with IDE-like features.
+This software is helpful in learning 8085 assembly language programming